IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 * We use an image minification library to compress our images on build
 * JS libraries should be included already minified in the `js/lib` folder

+## Potential issues

+* During development if you are introducing a new module, due to the inclusion of the Strict DI Mode directive (`ng-strict-di`), you may see an error that the ontology module cannot be instantiated.
+The cause of this issue will be that the DI for the module that you are adding is not correct - there is likely a module dependency missing that needs to be included.
+When this issue occurs, it is caught in the build process by JSHint, which causes the built `ontology.js` file to not be created correctly.
+It will not include all of the JS concatenated together as it should.
+To resolve this, you will need to fix up your DI in your module, and then run `gulp clean` before building again.
+You will also need to ensure that `ontology.js` has the correct content when loaded in your browser.

 # Test Coverage Report

 To see a report of the JS unit test coverage, run `gulp test --ci`.